CDCgov/data-exchange-processing-status/spikes/graphql/README.md

 [GraphQL Kotlin](https://opensource.expediagroup.com/graphql-kotlin/docs/) is a collection of libraries, built on top of graphql-java, that simplify running GraphQL clients and servers in Kotlin.
 The idea behind using graohql-kotlin over a server is to explore the pros and cons of having an embedded GraphQL server over an independent one.

 ## Next Steps
-- Evaluate other open-source GraphQL server solutions such as Hasura.
-Other popular GraphQL server platforms like Prisma and Graphile don't appear to work with NoSQL DBs like Mongo or CosmosDB.
+- Evaluate other open-source GraphQL server solutions?
+So far, not able to find any other platformss outside of Apollo that are mature and support NoSQL.
+At the time of this writing, other popular GraphQL server platforms like Hasura, Prisma, and Graphile don't appear to work with NoSQL DBs like MongoDB or CosmosDB.
-- Create an Architecture Decision Record (ADR) to justify and explain the shift to include GraphQL for PS API
 - Deploy solution to Azure
+- Test [Import a GraphQL API](https://learn.microsoft.com/en-us/azure/api-management/graphql-api?tabs=portal) into the APIM
 - Test query performance
-- Add/test DateScalars so timestamps aren't shown as epoch
+- Add/test DateScalars so timestamps aren't shown as an epoch long integer value
-- Undetermininic key/value pairs for metadata (challenging since gql strongly typed)
+- Verify that undetermininic key/value pairs for metadata can be implemented.
+This is challenging since gql is strongly typed.
+- Create an Architecture Decision Record (ADR) to justify and explain the shift to include GraphQL for PS API